Changissnz/selfinterest/README.md

 luck as a nontheistic religion.
 After this point made on sentience being non-automatic, there is still the matter of "correction" to argue for the artificial axiom not being capable of auto-correction.
+The artificial axiom originates from self-interest.
+There is nothing innately wrong with self-interest.
+Every artificial axiom is susceptible to being ignored on condition.
+Every artificial axiom, before instances attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice artificial axiom.
+Both of these traits of the artificial axiom give leeway to the notion of "right" and "wrong", and this notion does not require the need to mention morality.
+The preference for the course of action, from the "right", is supposed to be better than what is from the "wrong".
+This preference, of course, is on the premise of the lone and immediate knowledge of the context for which the artificial axiom is to be used.